-The MTW Annual Report highlights and details the MTW activities approved by HUD and implemented during the plan year.
-The report provides comparisons of actual outcomes to the benchmarks set in the FY 2021 MTW Annual Plan for each newly approved activity.
-It also provides an update on each of the ongoing activities that were approved and implemented in previous plan years.
+The MTW Annual Report highlights and details the MTW activities approved by HUD and implemented by RHA during the plan year.
+The report provides comparisons of actual outcomes to the benchmarks set forth in the FY 2022 MTW Annual Plan for each newly approved activity.
+It also provides an update on each of the ongoing activities that were approved and implemented by the agency in previous plan years.
 Overall, the report describes RHA's accomplishments in the areas of housing choice, self-sufficiency, and cost effectiveness.
 It is presented in the required outline and format established in Attachment B of RHA's executed MTW agreement with HUD.